Semidefinite programming relaxations for quantum correlations: Quantum communication

 The only non-trivial constraint on the total state is no-signaling, namely $\tau_x^B=\tau^B$.
 In a given dimension, this allows for alternating convex search methods to be used for exploring the correlation set.
 In particular, for a maximally entangled two-qubit state the entanglement-assisted correlation set is equivalent to the correlations achievable in an unassisted prepare-and-measure scenario when Alice sends real-valued four-dimensional systems \cite{Pauwels2022c}.
 This permits SDP outer bounds via the NV hierarchy restricted to real Hilbert spaces.
 More generally, when $D$ is unknown and when any quantum channel is used between Alice and Bob, outer bounds can be obtained by a convergent hierarchy of SDPs \cite{Tavakoli2021c}.
 This hierarchy is based on an explicit Kraus operator parameterisation of the quantum message space.
 It can be seen as a variation of the NPA hierarchy and therefore its convergence properties are inherited.
-An important caveat is that this SDP hierarchy scales more rapidly than the adaption of the NPA hierarchy to the classical case: the number of operators used to build the SDP matrix scales quadratically in $d$, as compared to linearly for the classical case.
+An important caveat is that this SDP hierarchy scales more rapidly than the adaption of the NPA hierarchy to the classical case: the number of operators used to build the SDP matrix scales quadratically in $d$, as compared to linearly in the classical case.
 This quickly makes implementation demanding, although it may be possible to circumvent the issue via symmetrisation methods; see Section~\ref{sec:symmetries}.
-It is therefore relevant an alternative, unrelated, SDP hierarchy can be applied to efficiently obtain bounds.
-This is based on the concept of informationally restricted correlations \cite{Tavakoli2020a}, see Section~\ref{sec:communication-distinguish}, which relies on moment matrices with a size independent of $d$ \cite{Tavakoli2021c}.
-While, in the entanglement-assisted scenario, this hierarchy does not converge to the quantum set, it can give useful and even tight bounds in specific cases.
+The alternative, unrelated, SDP hierarchy of \cite{Tavakoli2021c} becomes relevant here, since it can be applied to efficiently obtain bounds.
+This hierarchy is based on the concept of informationally restricted correlations \cite{Tavakoli2020a}, see Section~\ref{sec:communication-distinguish}, and relies on moment matrices with a size independent of $d$.
+While this hierarchy does not converge to the quantum set in the entanglement-assisted scenario, it can give useful and even tight bounds in specific cases.
 Notably, when Alice and Bob are connected by an identity channel and entanglement is a free resource, the correlation set for quantum messages is identical to the correlation set for classical messages of twice as many bits \cite{Vieira2022}.
 Consequently, one can still use the SDP hierarchy for classical messages to address the scenario with quantum messages.